Inflammatory diseases in women. Causes of inflammation of the appendages

 • dysfunction of the genitourinary system;

-• pathology of the endocrine system, in particular the thyroid gland;
+• pathologies of the endocrine system, in particular the thyroid gland;

 • nervousness and psycho-emotional disorders.

-Clinically, a woman has an increased volume of leukocytes in the blood, an increase in ESR.
-During a gynecological examination, discomfort or even pain is felt on palpation.
+Clinically, a woman has an increased volume of leukocytes in the blood and an increase in ESR.
+During a gynecological examination, discomfort or even pain is felt upon palpation.

 If the disease becomes chronic, then all the symptoms become less intense, but accompany the woman constantly.

-As with any other disease, in the absence of treatment for inflammation of the appendages in women, complications may occur:
+As with any other disease, if inflammation of the appendages is left untreated, women may experience complications:

 • infertility;

-Therapy for adnexitis should not be delayed.
+Therapy for adnexitis cannot be delayed.
 It is better to go to a gynecologist who will tell you what and how inflammation of the appendages is treated in each individual case.

-Most women are inclined to believe that the treatment of adnexitis with folk remedies is in no way inferior to drug therapy.
+Most women are inclined to believe that treatment of adnexitis with folk remedies is in no way inferior to drug therapy.
 In many cases, indeed, home remedies help get rid of pathologies quite effectively.
-But with purulent processes, which are accompanied by an increase in temperature, it is better to postpone treatment with folk remedies, turning to specialists for help.
+But in case of purulent processes, which are accompanied by an increase in temperature, it is better to postpone treatment with folk remedies and seek help from specialists.
 If the pathology is not so acute or has already become chronic, then alternative medicine recipes are quite suitable for therapy.

 Medicines for douching

-For treatment with inflammation of the appendages, you must purchase a small syringe with a volume of 200 ml.
-Before each use and after it should be well washed and poured over with boiling water.
+For treatment of inflammation of the appendages, you need to purchase a small syringe with a volume of 200 ml.
+Before each use and after, it should be rinsed well and doused with boiling water.

 Recipes for internal use

-In combination with douching, you can take any of the folk remedies for inflammation of the appendages listed below:
+In combination with douching, you can take any of the folk remedies for inflammation of the appendages given below:

 Other treatments